openego/eTraGo/doc/howToUse.rst

 Lastly, for more specific or extensive changes you are highly invited to write code and add new functionalities.

-Afterwards a PyPSA network will contain all results.
+Once the calculation has finished a PyPSA network will contain all results.
 You can use several plotting functions from the :meth:`etrago.tools.plot` in order to visualize the results.
 For example the :meth:`etrago.tools.plot.plot_line_loading` plots the relative line loading in % of all AC lines and DC links of the network.